 (Each link will open in a new window)

-She chairs the steering committee of the Richardson Interfaith Alliance and is also an advisory board member of the Richardson Chamber of Commerce.
-Rabbi Zelony is an alumna of Leadership Richardson—a program that builds leaders for the city.
-She is a member of Rabbis Without Borders—a network that emphasizes pluralism, innovation and service in the rabbinate.
+She is a member of the Richardson Interfaith Alliance and an alumna of Leadership Richardson—a program that builds leaders for the city.
+She is a member of Rabbis Without Borders—a network that emphasizes pluralism, innovation, and service in the rabbinate.

 She is the first female rabbi in the Conservative Movement to lead a synagogue in the state of Texas.
 Prior to moving to Richardson, she worked as the Director of Congregational Learning at Congregation Beth Sholom in San Francisco.
 She also served as an Assistant Rabbi at Shearith Israel in Atlanta where she advocated for ending domestic abuse by working with the Faith Advisory Team of the Georgia Coalition Against Domestic Violence.